pczern/php-shop-demo/README.md

 It provides a register and login page, as well as a secret admin page.

 ## Important
-Change MySQL DB configuration to fit your setup, in db.php Settings are configured to:
+Change MySQL DB configuration to fit your setup, in db.php
+Settings are currently configured like:
 ```javascript
 $servername = "localhost:8889";
 $username = "root";